Srabutdotcom/codec/readme.md

 **Additional Notes:**

+- Using binary is more efficient but the preference is up to user.
 - For security-sensitive applications, be mindful of potential vulnerabilities when using Base64 encoding/decoding.
 Consider additional security measures if necessary.

 I hope this README.md provides a comprehensive overview of your `base64` library!